 the head is firmly held in this position -- you must allow

-the club head and the hands to pass the original address position
+the hands to pass the original address

-before the ball is struck.
+position before the ball is struck.

 Formation of the Upper Body Unit

 After you have set the upper body at the correct angles,